 Method #11 Change the Duplex of Your Adapter

-If your adapter’s duplex is not configured correctly, then it can lead to Unidentified Network issue.
-So you can change it to remove the error, by following the steps:
+If your adapter’s duplex is not configured correctly, it can lead to an an Unidentified Network issue.
+So you can change it to remove the error by following the steps:

 2. Now Properties window will be open.
 Click on Configure option there.

-3. Navigate to Advanced tab.
-Select Speed/duplex settings from the property list.
-Next, change its value to Auto Negotiation.
+3. Navigate to the Advanced tab—select Speed/duplex settings from the property list.
+Next, change its value to Auto-Negotiation.
 Hit OK to save the changes made.
-However, you might have to use different values to solve your issue as it depends on your router and network adapter.
+However, depending on your router and network adapter, you might have to use different values to solve your issue.

-After the completion of this process, the duplex speed will be changed and you can check if the error message is gone or not.
+After completing this process, the duplex speed will be changed, and you can check if the error message is gone.

 Method #12 View Your Network Equipment

-To solve the Unidentified Network error on your PC, make sure that your network equipment works correctly.
-If it’s possible you can test your router and network on a different computer.
-You can also use a different router for your computer and then check if that solves the issue.
+To solve the Unidentified Network error on your PC, ensure your network equipment works correctly.
+Youit’s can test your router and Network on a different computer if possible.
+You can also use a separate router for your computer to check if that solves the issue.

 Method #13 Modify Your Roaming Sensitivity

-Users have seen that Unidentified Network error can be fixed up by changing the Roaming Sensitivity of the wireless adapter in your PC.
+Users have seen that Unidentified Network errors can be fixed by changing the Roaming Sensitivity of the wireless adapter in their PC.
 Follow the steps for this:

 1. Open the Properties of your connection and click on the Configure button.